MapsPeople/docs/src/content/getting-started/android/new-project.md

 Sync your project with gradle.

-> PLEASE NOTE - This "Getting Started" guide is created using a specific version of the SDK.
-When moving beyond the "Getting Started" guide, please be sure to download the latest version of the SDK!
+> This "Getting Started" guide is created using a specific version of the SDK.
+When moving beyond the "Getting Started" guide, please be sure to use the latest version of the SDK.

 <p class="next-article"><a class="mi-button mi-button--outline" href="{{ site.url }}/content/getting-started/android/map/">Next up: Show a map</a></p>